CuUwrRobotics/workflow/README.md

 ## File Headers

 Please use a file header in a comment at the top of your files.
-If you significantly contribute to a file, note yourself as an author!
-You can automate file headers in Atom editor using the file-header package.
-This will also automatically add you as an editor!
+At the very least, include your GitHub username so others know who to ask!
+If you contribute more that a few lines to a file, note yourself as an author.

+You can automate all this in Atom editor using the file-header package.
 I use the following configuration for that package:

 ```cson
   "file-header":